ilabcode/pyhgf/docs/source/index.md

 ### Model fitting

 Here we demonstrate how to fit a two-level binary Hierarchical Gaussian filter.
-The input time series are binary outcome from {cite:p}`Iglesias2021`.
+The input time series are binary outcomes from {cite:p}`Iglesias2021`.

 ```python
 from pyhgf.model import HGF